jingyuanli001/RFR-Inpainting/README.md

 Although our method is not limited to any specific CUDA and cudnn version, it's strongly encouraged that you use the latest version of these toolkits.
 It seems that the RFR-Net could run slowly in older CUDA version due to its recurrent design.----

-The RFR-Net for filling smaller holes is added.
-The only difference is the smaller number of pixels fixed in each iteration.
-If you are fixing small holes, you can use that version of code, to gain some speep-up.

 ## Pretrained Models

 The link to the pretrained model.